ligolang/ligo/tools/webide-new/ligo-webide-frontend/README.md

 On `ligo-ide` run `yarn install` to install dependencies, `yarn build:react` to build project and `yarn dev:react` will start it on `localhost:3000`. \
 Also for working with `git` you need to specify `GIT_PROXY` env variable.
 This proxy is required by one of the dependencies, see https://github.com/isomorphic-git/isomorphic-git#cors-support.
 For connecting to the backend, you need to specify a `BACKEND_URL` env variable.

+To build with Docker, provide backend url with the arg `--build-arg backend_url`.
+To generate a release, push a new branch named `webide-release/frontend`

 ## Deploy

 For deployment you need to run `yarn build:react-prod`.
 It include `NODE_ENV=production` and `PUBLIC_URL=/` env variable.
 Also you need to specify same `GIT_PROXY` and `BACKEND_URL` env variables as on the previous point.